 8. Make sure the lid’s on!

 Leaking pens, water bottles and even foundation not only ruin your day but can ruin your bag too!
 When we’re in a rush, we’re all guilty of throwing everything in our bag and not checking if they’re sealed properly.
 Take time to put pen’s in a pencil case, your make-up in a bag and check your water bottle!
+At Handbag Thearpy ink or make up spillages account for probably 30 percent of issues that i encounter and is easily avoidable!!

 9. Be careful where you place your bag